kluchey/OMG/pages/computational steps.md

 		  logseq.order-list-type:: number
 		- $\frac{y+6}{5} = x$
 		  logseq.order-list-type:: number
-	- #not #eg A lazy logic error, also known as a gap in reasoning, is the name for
+	- #not #eg A lazy [logic error]((686fa612-cba8-4da5-b03d-6cd1702baa97)), also known as a gap in reasoning, is the name for when learners leave details out of their solving process.